Private School Act

 1. Legal person registration certificate.

-2. Lists of lands, properties, books, equipment and teachers.
+2. Lists of lands, properties, books, equipment and proposed teachers.

-4. The president’s CV, papers and letter of consent.
+4. The proposed principal’s/president’s resume, documents and letter of consent.

 5. CPA-certified financial statements.

-6. Calculations and descriptions of the raising, custody and outlay of funds.
+6. Calculations and descriptions of the raising, custody and outlays of funds.

-7. Revenue and expenditure budgets for the next five years, papers proving that the funds used to organize the school have been deposited in a designated bank account.
+7. Revenue and expenditure budgets for the next five years, supporting documents proving that the funds used to organize the school have been deposited in a designated bank account.

 8. Rules governing key aspects of running the school including personnel, finance, accounting, procurement and assets.